app-academy-exercises-jb/YASC/SCHEMA.md

 *Unique only in workspace.

 	has_many :members, as: :membershipable
-	belongs_to :users, as: :owner
+	has_many :users, through: :members
-	belongs_to :workspaces
+	belongs_to :workspace

 ## messages